 During surgery, the small intestine is divided and rearranged to separate food from the digestive juices for most of the length of the intestines.
 This prevents the body from absorbing all of the calories consumed.
 The middle portion of the small intestine is cut out in order to reduce the length of the food limb.
 The cuts are made just past the stomach outlet at the beginning and about eight feet from the lower end of the small intestine, creating a shorter food limb.
 The cut end of the food limb is then attached to the duodenum (top portion of the small intestine) to transport food from the stomach to the colon.
 The divided middle portion of the small intestine remains connected to the liver and pancreas at the beginning section while the lower end is reconnected to the last section of the small intestine.
 It moves the digestive juices separately from the food until they are rejoined in the last section of the small intestine, where they travel together in the common limb for a short distance.

 Individuals who may be a good candidate for duodenal switch surgery are those with a body mass index greater than 40 and between the ages of 18 and 65.
-For patients with a body mass index greater than 50, the duodenal switch is often the preferred bariatric option.
-Individuals interested in the duodenal switch weight loss surgery should discuss the procedure with his or her bariatric surgeon to determine whether or not it is an appropriate option to pursue.
+For patients with a body mass index greater than 50, the duodenal switch is often the preferred bariatric surgery procedure.
+Individuals interested in the duodenal switch weight loss surgery should discuss this procedure with his or her bariatric surgeon to determine whether or not it is an appropriate option to pursue.

 Follow-up studies show that most duodenal switch patients are able to tolerate the procedure well and are quite satisfied with the weight loss results.
 On average, DS patients lose about 60 to 80% of their excess body weight and experience minimal weight regain.
 Also, DS patients show an improvement or resolution of many obesity comorbidities, including type 2 diabetes and high blood pressure.
 Overall, the duodenal switch weight loss surgery has helped many seriously obese patients greatly improve their overall health and quality of life.